abedmurrar/typescript-orm-benchmark/README.md

 Relationships are hard with Sequelize and TypeScript.
 You’ll need to add a set of mixin functions for every single [association](https://sequelize.org/master/manual/associations.html) you create and on both the models involved in the association.
 If you want to know more about this, you can read [this article which explains how to setup Sequelize with TypeScript](https://vivacitylabs.com/setup-typescript-sequelize/).

 Moreover, when you start deep inside sequelize functionality you will notice many optional properties you can pass some functions are not typed!
 For example, when you use `bulkCreate` optional property `include` (which should be defined on `BulkCreateOptions` interface) is not created so you have to extend Sequelize type definitions yourself in order to use it.

-#### Knex 👍

-Remember Knex is just a query builder, so we don't define objects that represents our database tables.
-For this reason, we need to create interfaces for our inputs and outputs.
-Besides that, **integration between TypeScript and Knex is acceptable**.

-#### TypeORM 🏆

-TypeORM, name already gives us a hint. **It is a perfect partner for TypeScript** and is the one that exploits the most its capabilities.
-It allows you to write only one TypeScript Class and automatically generates all structure for your entity.

-Code complexity and quantity are greatly reduced, thus our entities definitions are much more cleaner than, for example, Sequelize.

-Decorators can seem strange at first sight, especially if you've never implement this concept before, but once you get used to them they are very easy to use.

 #### Objection 🏆